 - Box grater – This kitchen tool is great (pardon the pun) for grating cheese, vegetables and even butter, as you’ll do in this recipe!

 A simple recipe for a paleo, nut-free and grain-free bread that's wonderful for toasting, making sandwiches and more.

 Combine the warm water and maple syrup together in a bowl and then sprinkle yeast on top.
 Set aside to get frothy - this should take 10-15 minutes.
 When it has doubled it is ready.
 If it does not froth, the water temp was off or the yeast is old and I advise starting over.

-Sift or stir together cassava flour and tapioca flour.
+Sift or stir together cassava flour and arrowroot flour.
 Using a box grater, grate butter into the flour mixture and incorporate.
 Use a fork and mashed it around until crumbs form.

 Add beaten eggs and yeast mixture to flour mixture.
 Mix just until it all comes together well.
 You can use a stand mixture, or mix by hand; this will require some elbow grease, but this is how I make it.
 Add in coconut flour and mix to combine.

 Let rest about 5 minutes.
 While this rests, preheat oven to 350 degrees F.